ajs256/matrixportal-weather-display/README.md

+# WARNING:
+This does not work.
+It is a work in progress, and is only public so I can get feedback.
+If you'd like to open a pull request to fix the errors, great!
+If not, be prepared to have problems.

 # Matrix Portal Weather Display

 This project will turn your [Adafruit Matrix Portal](https://adafru.it/4812) into a display for the weather, air quality, and time/date!